 Fill up some thermos flasks with hot drinks: Tea, hot chocolate and coffee are all great for giving you a delicious injection of heat.
 There is also a thread over in the Mookychick Messageboard where mooks share their favourite hot toddy recipes.

-- Another well known winter art activity is making snow angels.
+- Make snow angels.
 Of course you can also make other kinds of snow prints by, for example, creatively falling down in the snow.
 Merriment guaranteed.